godatadriven/whirl/README.md

 This repository comes with a couple of example environments and workflows to demonstrate the use of _whirl_.
 The components used in the example workflows might be of help in kickstarting the creation of your own environment.
 If you have a good addition to the environments section, feel free to submit a merge request!

-### Default
+### SSH to Localhost

-The default (example) environment only involves one component, namely the Apache Airflow docker container itself.
+The first example environment only involves one component, namely the Apache Airflow docker container itself.
 The environment contains one preparation script called `01_enable_local_ssh.sh`.
 As the name suggests, this will make SSH to localhost in that container possible.
 We also add a new connection called `ssh_local` to the Airflow connections.

+This example is marked as the default in the `.whirl.env` in the repository's root directory.

 To run our DAG, perform the following (assuming you have put _whirl_ to your `PATH`)